 We may not have long-term purchase commitments from our customers; our sales are made on the basis of individual purchase orders.
 Our customers may also cancel or defer purchase orders.
 Our customers' purchase orders may vary significantly from period-to-period, and it is difficult to forecast future order quantities.
 In the event of a cancellation, postponement, or reduction of an order, we would likely not be able to reduce operating expenses sufficiently so as to minimize the impact of the lost revenues.
 Alternatively, subject to real ever-changing circumstances over the periods, we may have excess inventory that we cannot sell, which would harm our operating results.
-In addition, changes in our customers' business may adversely affect the quantity of purchase orders will continue to place purchase orders with us in the future.
+In addition, changes in our customers' business may adversely affect the quantity of purchase orders that we receive by reducing or canceling their orders of our products, and/or requesting higher-than-usual price concessions.
+We cannot assure you that any of our customers will continue to place purchase orders with us in the future.
 We also cannot assure you that the volume of our customers' purchase orders will be consistent with our expectations when we plan our expenditures.
 Our results of operations and financial condition may thus be materially and adversely affected.
 Additionally, purchase order cancelations or negative alternation by customers may lead to a reduction in future earnings or cash flows subject to each event.